simonecorsi/awesome/README.md

 *   [relax/relax](https://github.com/relax/relax) - New generation CMS on top of React, Redux and GraphQL

 *   [negativo/geocodeAnyone.js](https://github.com/negativo/geocodeAnyone.js) - Geocode ... ? ...
 Anyone? geocodeAnyone!
 WHAT???
 A deadly simple JavaScript library to deal with the geocode API.

-*   [webrexstudio/center.js](https://github.com/webrexstudio/center.js) - Center.js is jQuery library to make element center as compared to his outside element.
-It's also work in responsive.

 ## TypeScript